ydahal1/ydahal1/jokes.md

-I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+Why should you never trust a pig with a secret?
+Because it's bound to squeal.

 [
-Wed Jun 11 00:28:50 UTC 2025
+Thu Jun 12 00:28:40 UTC 2025
  ]